-(Valley Forge, Pa. - DATE) - PJM Interconnection, the electric grid operator for 65 million people in 13 states and the District of Columbia, has ended its order to utilities to temporarily interrupt electricity service to customers.
+(Valley Forge, PA. - "Type date here.") - PJM Interconnection, the electric grid operator for 65 million people in 13 states and the District of Columbia, has ended its order to utilities to temporarily interrupt electricity service to customers.
 Their electricity service should resume to normal.